hazard-ready/disaster-preparedness/README.md

     2. That column's name must comply with the [Django field name restrictions](https://docs.djangoproject.com/en/1.9/topics/db/models/#field-name-restrictions), including not being one of the [Python 3 reserved words](https://stackoverflow.com/questions/22864221/is-the-list-of-python-reserved-words-and-builtins-available-in-a-library/22864250#22864250).
 For example, if the column is called `id`, `object`, `map`, `property` or `type`, you'll have to rename it.
     3. It doesn't matter which coordinate reference system the shapefile has been saved with, but if you're making them yourself then we recommend using EPSG:4326, because the import pipeline will reproject it to that anyway.
     4. If you have multiple shapefiles, clip them all to cover the same area.
 Otherwise, if users click on a location that is covered by some shapefiles but not others they will see partial data without a clear explanation that there is missing data.
+    5. Multiple shapes may overlap, but each shape may only have one value for the lookup field.
+If you have multiple shapes with the same lookup value, the import process will combine them.
 2. Some text content to display when a user chooses a location in one or more of your shapefiles.
 In this project, the text content is referred to as **snuggets**, from "story nuggets".

 If you have raster data, first convert it to a shapefile.
 See [Converting raster files](#converting-raster-files) below for pointers if you don't already know how to do that.